V-Mayya/V-Mayya/README.md

 Here are a few projects I've worked on (pinned and private repositories):

 - **Python:**
-    - Resale Revolution - **web application** to address an issue faced by first generation low income students (with Matplotlib, Numpy, Pandas, SQLite, Streamlit and some HTML)
+    - Resale Revolution - **web app** to address an issue faced by first generation low income students (with Matplotlib, Numpy, Pandas, SQLite, Streamlit and some HTML)
     - **Sales data analysis** project (with Matplotlib and Numpy)

+- **R:**
+    - Statistical modelling (distributed lag non-linear models & meta-regressions) focusing on the economic perspectives of **climate effects on health** (while working as a MITACs research intern) [R for DLNM]

 - **SQL:**
     - **Natural Disasters** & Economic Impact Project (after reading ‘Extreme Economies’)
     - **F1 racing** MOOC challenge

-- **R:**
-    - Statistical modelling (distributed lag non-linear models & meta-regressions) focusing on the economic perspectives of **climate effects on health** (while working as a MITACs research intern) [R for DLNM]

 - **Others**:
     - STATA: **Discrete choice modelling** (random coefficients/mixed and conditional logit models using MLE), based on the paper "Emissions Trading, Electricity Restructuring, and Investment in Pollution Abatement" by M. Fowlie